 FAA orders ground stop at 3 U.S. airports to support "national security effort" where suspected spy balloon was last seen

-Update: U.S. fighter jets shot down the balloon off the Carolina coast Saturday afternoon.
-Read the latest here.

-Arrivals to and departures from three U.S. airports has been paused while the Federal Aviation Administration issues a ground stop to "support the Department of Defense in a national security effort."
+Arrivals to and departures from three U.S. airports were paused for over an hour Saturday afternoon when the Federal Aviation Administration issued a ground stop to "support the Department of Defense in a national security effort."

-The FAA confirmed to CBS News that flights to and from Wilmington International Airport, Myrtle Beach International Airport and Charleston International Airport have been paused until at least 2:45 p.m. on Saturday.
-The agency has also "closed additional airspace."
+The FAA confirmed to CBS News that flights to and from Wilmington International Airport, Myrtle Beach International Airport and Charleston International Airport were paused until at least 2:45 p.m. on Saturday.
+The agency also "closed additional airspace."

 Two U.S. officials told the Associated Press that the Biden administration is moving forward with a plan to bring down the balloon once it is above the Atlantic Ocean, where remnants could be recovered.

-Note: Update: U.S. fighter jets shot down the balloon off the South Carolina coast Saturday afternoon and the FAA ended the ground stop.
-Read the latest here.